 “Women love helping hopelessly lost guys find their way, especially in the grocery store, where there are so many items to choose from,” says Davis Stillman of Nashville, TN, who met his girlfriend in the produce department.
 “Plus, you have to go there anyway.”

-“Your chances are better at busy times, like right after work, Saturday morning or Sunday afternoon.
-But make sure you look for a wedding ring or kids before you pull a Fonzie and ram your cart into hers,” advises Stillman.
+Tip: “Your chances are better at busy times, like right after work, Saturday morning or Sunday afternoon.
+But make sure you look for a wedding ring or kids before you pull a fast one and ram your cart into hers,” advises Stillman.

 Now that you’re armed, get out there and start talking!